 The emissions control system on a vehicle is sophisticated and advanced.
 When you encounter the P0449 code, it could mean that there’s something malfunctioning with this delicate system.

-In this guide, we look at the meaning behind the P0449 trouble code.
-We also show you possible repairs that could get you back on the road without warning lights.
+In this guide, I look at the meaning behind the P0449 trouble code.
+I also show you possible repairs that could get you back on the road without warning lights.

 Code P0449 Definition